ndaidong/restfun/README.md

 * elysia run on Deno with `@elysiajs/node`
 * Node, Bun, Deno all have built-in server, but only Bun supports routers

 Looking into the above table, we can see that `restfun` is just for fun.
 Until now, I mainly use `hyper-express` in my projects.
 But I'm slowly switching to Bun as its built-in server is very cool.
 For the teams, I recommend to use a mix between `express` and `ultimate-express` then it has both standard and performance, dev friendly and production ready.
-If your project base on Bun and Deno, `hono` is still the best choice.
+If your project must work on Bun and Deno, `hono` is still the best choice.

 ## Test